owentemple/TED-talks/README.md

 # Acknowledgements

-Thanks to Joseph Gartner, Dan Rupp, Andrew Kraemer, Andy Bashford, Tyler Watson, Michael Engeling, and Lee Harper for great feedback and guidance during the development of this project.
+Thanks to Joseph Gartner, Dan Rupp, Andrew Kraemer, Andy Bashford, Tyler Watson, Michael Engeling, and Lee Harper for critical feedback and guidance during the development of this project.

+Thanks also to [Reindert-Jan Ekker](https://app.pluralsight.com/library/courses/flask-micro-framework-introduction/table-of-contents) for an excellent introduction to the Flask microframework.
+Thanks also to Rounak Banik for a well organized open dataset that I used to supplement and verify the results of my webscraping.